 The purpose of the keto diet is to switch your metabolism into ketosis.
 Ketosis is a metabolic state in which your body burns stored fat instead of carbohydrates for energy.
-And you can achieve this by maintaining your low-carb diet with the comprising 20-50 gram of carbs in a day.
+And you can achieve this by maintaining your low-carb diet comprising 20-50 grams of carbs in a day.
 Also, try to take high intakes of fat.

-But for context, 12 ounces can of sugar-sweetened of Coca-Cola Classic has 39 gram of carbohydrates.
+But for context, 12 ounces can of sugar-sweetened Coca-Cola Classic has 39 grams of carbohydrates.
 Eating too many carbs kick you out from ketosis and put you back into breaking down of carbs for energy.

 Can You Drink Soda in Keto Diet?

 No, soda is not allowed on the keto diet, but diet soda is OK in keto for moderation.
-Eliminate the regular soft drinks and use a 12-ounce can of Pepsi that contains 41 gram of carbs.
-If you want to satisfy your cravings of soda, then choose a diet which uses artificial sweeteners.
+Eliminate the regular soft drinks and use a 12-ounce can of Pepsi that contains 41 grams of carbs.
+If you want to satisfy your cravings for soda, then choose a diet that uses artificial sweeteners.

 But the same serving of diet Pepsi contains zero carbs.
 Those people who choose natural sweetener, they might be want to check the Zevia.
 That uses Stevia to made the calorie-free version of cream soda, root beer, and cola pack.